SaulDoesCode/Crafter.js/documentation/API.md

 ## WhenReady

-set functions that executes when the DOM and WebComponents are finished loading
+returns a promise when the DOM and WebComponents are all finished loading

 **Parameters**